- Joined

 For Clover:

-If you're using Clover, copy SSDT to EFI/Clover/ACPI/patched
+If you're using Clover, copy SSDT to

 For OpenCore:

-STEP 3: Adding ACPI Renames
+STEP 3: Add ACPI Renames

 1. Depending on the Bootloader you use, add the following patch in the ACPI section of your config.plist.
-For Clover, it is Acpi>DSDT.
-For OpenCore, it is ACPI>Patch.
+For Clover, it is

 ACPI Renames